Effective January 1, 2022: All “over the counter” permits must be applied for online. Click here to access our online permitting system.

-Plumbing permits are required for all new plumbing and additions or alterations to existing plumbing systems, including installation or replacement of a water softener, water heater, and back flow preventer for a lawn irrigation system.
+Plumbing permits are required for all new plumbing and additions or alterations to existing plumbing systems, including but not limited to installation or replacement of a dishwasher, water softener, water heater, and back flow preventer for a lawn irrigation system.

 For gas fired water heater replacements, a fresh air intake must be installed if not existing.
 Plumbers are required to have a current state license and bond on file with the city prior to commencing any work.